Ambre-io/bashortcut/README.md

 # BASHORTCUT

-Funny way to use Linux, increasing my happiness ☀️ with:
+Funny way to use Linux, increasing happiness ☀️ with:
 - Setup & Cleanup
 - Bash Aliases
 - Bash Prompt